nanddeepn/nanddeepn.github.io/_posts/2023-06-25-read-key-vault-secret-from-function-mi.md

     ![](/media/2023-06-25-read-key-vault-secret-from-function-mi/09.png)

-Now, we will access the secret from the key vault using the Azure function app's managed identity.
+Now, we will maintain the secrets from the key vault using the specified user.

 ## Enable Managed Identity on the Azure Function App